 HOW ELSE CAN I SUPPORT THE LSP?

 However, I have been buoyed by the support of the amazing people who love following the journey and appreciate what it takes to keep it (and me!) on the road.

 WILL THERE BE AN EXHIBITION?

 Yes.
-I’m building towards a major exhibition of the work once it’s all completed.
+I’m building towards a major exhibition of the work once it’s all complete.

 I dream of presenting the photographs and sound recordings in a huge, high profile venue.
-I imagine the lifeboat stations will be displayed in geographical order around the exhibition space with Neena (my mobile darkroom) as a centrepiece along with an all-weather lifeboat.
+I imagine the lifeboat stations will be displayed in geographic order around the exhibition space with Neena (my mobile darkroom) as a centrepiece along with an all-weather lifeboat.